letv1nnn/ML/Projects/California House Cost Prediciton/README.md

 # California House Cost prediction
 (Not Finished)

 This is a California house cost prediction project.
+This project is mostly for educational purposes, it explores so many consepts from ML and how to implement them using scikit-learn.
 Dataset that I've used is in the housing.csv file.

 ## Data explorations